reactplay/docs/docs/apis-hook.md

 ## useFeaturedPlays

 Invoking `useFeaturedPlays` hook would internally run a GraphQL query to retrieve the list of featured plays.
 This function returns an array of 3 items.
-A `loading` state used to represent a loader while the data is being fetched.
+A `loading` state is used to represent a loader while the data is being fetched.
 The `error` object contains details about any error that occurred while trying to fetch the data.
 The `data` object contains the list of featured plays as an array.

 ```JavaScript
 const [loading, error, data] = useFeaturedPlays();